j4ndrw/lightweight-signals/README.md

 ## React bindings

 React already comes with reactive primitives, but I wanted to add a simple way to create a store.
-The `useSignalStore` binding is heavily inspired by [Valtio](https://github.com/pmndrs/valtio), where, rerenders are only caused by updating values in the store, and not by reading from the store.
+The `useSignalStore` binding is heavily inspired by [Valtio](https://github.com/pmndrs/valtio).

 ## Usage